 We have a number of different groups that meet most Sundays during our services to serve our youth.

 iD is a place where young people school years 7-9 meet together to explore the Bible in more depth. iD meets at our Catford (9.30am and 11.30am) and Lee (10.30am) sites and is a brilliant environment for young people to make new friends and learn about God.

-Engage is the Downham site and Beckenham site youth programme for young people in school years 5-9.
-Meeting on Sundays during the meeting (9.30am & 11.30am), Engage is a fun place to be where young people get to learn more about the Christian faith.
+Engage is the Downham site, Beckenham site and Catford 1.30pm meetingyouth programme for young people in school years 5-9.
+Meeting on Sundays during the meeting, Engage is a fun place to be where young people get to learn more about the Christian faith.

 Newday is an annual event gathering thousands of young people aged 12-19 years old (those currently in school years 7 to 13).
 The aim of Newday is to envision and equip in God a generation to play their part in the world.
 The event consists of seminars, worship, teaching, sporting tournaments, and opportunities to get involved in various social action projects in the city of Norwich.

-Newday 2019 takes place from Monday 29 July - Saturday 3 August (departing Sunday 4th).
+Newday 2020 takes place from Monday 3 - Saturday 8 August (departing Sunday 9th) at Norfolk Showground.

 Whether it's your first time or you're coming back again, Newday is a guaranteed place to make new friends, have fun, help the local community and it can give you an amazing opportunity to encounter God.
 Newday has been a life-changing week for many - we hope it will be the same for many more in 2020!
 Every young person comes away with good memories and experiences to share.
 It really is a massive highlight for all involved!
 For this reason alone, you don't want to miss out on going to Newday.